jasonacox/Powerwall-Dashboard/README.md

 #### Savings Errors

-The savings estimates are based on a $0.19/kWh utility cost and net metering credit.
-You likely have a different value for this and can edit the queries in that panel to reflect your actual costs and credits.
+The savings estimates are based on a $0.19/kWh (by default) utility cost and net metering credit.
+You likely have a different value for this and during importing dashboards indicate your average cost per kWh to reflect your actual costs and credits.
+As of now there's one variable to set both cost and credit per kWh.
 To help, here are the variables used to calculate the savings:

 * `s` = kWh from solar (based on time frame selected)
 * `fp` = kWh from powerwall